import numpy as np

 print(pearson_r(illiteracy, fertility))

-We will assume that fertility is a linear function of the female illiteracy rate.
-That is, f = ai + b, where a is the slope and b is the intercept.
+is the intercept.
 We can think of the intercept as the minimal fertility rate, probably somewhere between one and two.
 The slope tells us how the fertility rate varies with illiteracy.
-We can find the best fit line using np.polyfit().
+We can find the best fit line using np.polyfit()

 # Plot the illiteracy rate versus fertility